 My customers occupational status has changed, and they have now become unemployed or “furloughed” as a result of coronavirus.
 Should the policy be amended to reflect this?

-Customers do not need to inform us of any unemployment/furlough as a result of coronavirus until the Government lifts its restrictions.
+The Furlough scheme has been extended until 30 Sept 2021.
+Your clients do not need to inform us of any unemployment/furlough as a result of Coronavirus until the Government removes this scheme.
 You should not amend the policy if notified during this time.

 My client’s income from their usual occupation has been affected by the impact of the Coronavirus and they have taken up a second occupation.
 Do I need to make you aware?